 FLASH SCHEMATIC CIRCUIT DIAGRAM

-This electrode extends through the tube and ends close to the electrodes on the edge.
-When the voltage is applied to the lamp, the discharge starts and a high light is emitted due to the effect of the electron movement between the electrodes.
+This auxiliary electrode extends through the tube and terminates near the edges of the primary electrodes.
+When voltage is applied to the lamp, the discharge process commences, resulting in the emission of intense light due to electron movement between the electrodes.

 FLASH SCHEMATIC CIRCUIT DIAGRAM